Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ### MoBi.Presentation

 It is the Presentation Layer specific for the MoBi application.
-Just like its equivalent in OSPSuite.Core, contains presenters, but also View Interfaces, DTOS and DTO mappers, UICommands and more.
+Just like its equivalent in OSPSuite.Core, contains presenters, but also View Interfaces, DTOs and DTO mappers, UICommands and more.
 It has to be stressed that here should only be present the aforementioned elements that are unique to MoBi - elements of that type that are also common for MoBi should be added in OSPSuite.Core.Presentation.

 ### MoBi.UI